RoAF 95th Air Base: Post-1990

-Between 1992 and 2003, the base was equipped with An-2 aircraft which were used for transport and paratrooper missions.
+Between 1992 and 2003, the base was equipped with Antonov An-2 aircraft which were used for transport and paratrooper missions.
 On 25 August 1995, the 95th Fighter-Bombardment Air Base was formed, meant to ensure the training and conducting of the combat missions of the 95th Fighter Aviation Group.
 It also supported the testing of the MiG-21 LanceR project of the Aerostar company.
 In 1997, it became the first base to receive the MiG-21 LanceR.

 On 1 May 2001, the base was transformed into the 95th Supersonic Jet Training Center following a restructuring program for the Air Force.
 In the same year, two helicopter squadrons, equipped with IAR 316 and IAR 330 helicopters, were also added to the base after the disbanding of the 60th Helicopter Group from Tecuci.
 On 1 July 2004, the base was renamed to the 95th Air Base.

 In 2006, the base received the honorific name "Captain Alexandru Șerbănescu".
 Between 2010 and 2013, the base was called the 95th Air Flotilla.
 In 2010, it received the IAR 330 SOCAT helicopters, and in 2012 it received the IAR 99 Șoim airplanes.

 The base was decorated with the Order of Aeronautical Virtue in 2010, and with the National Order of Merit in 2020.

+Based units

+The following flying and non-flying units are located at Bacău.